tchoo-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of agree advanced features](images/select-advanced-agree.png)

   LCM is a part of JMS's reporting and management infrastructure.
 JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such as installing or removing Java Runtimes.
-If you would like to learn more about the Lifecycle Management feature, you may refer to the [Perform Java Lifecycle Management with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).
+If you would like to learn more about the Lifecycle Management feature, you may refer to [Perform Java Lifecycle Management with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3202).

-5. Click **Next**.You are prompted to review the fleet information and management agent configuration.
+5. Click **Next**.
+You are prompted to review the fleet information and management agent configuration.
 If you wish to modify your choices, click **Previous**.

 6. Click **Create**.
 This creates a new fleet and its configuration.